JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 #### Mapping alternative using Paleomix

-If you have many ancient individuals and FASTQ files and you want to map them to a reference genome, you can also use `paleomix`<sup>8</sup>, which run all of the steps above.
-Below is an example on how to do this.
+If you have many ancient individuals and FASTQ files that you need to map to a reference genome, you might want to use an automatic workflow like the one in  `paleomix`<sup>8</sup>. `Paleomix` will run each of the steps above automatically and estimate summary statistics for your data.
+Below there is an simple example on how to do this.

 ```{bash, eval = FALSE}
 # Create a directory so that we don't overwrite our previous file: